Social Justice

 Social vulnerability describes a community’s ability to prepare for and respond to the stress of hazardous events, including natural disasters.
 While the wealthy are able to move to higher ground or to a more resilient location, some of the most vulnerable people without the means to move— such as the poor or elderly— become trapped.
 As people abandon a community, there is less of a tax base to pay for social services, and those who are left behind, need public support.
 They suffer more as they become increasingly desperate.
 The disparity between rich and poor and their ability or inability to deal with climate change can create even more social division than exists now.

 Social vulnerability assessments of Erie County suggest relatively high vulnerability near and around downtown Buffalo, but also in the communities southwest of the city and in rural areas including the Town of Aurora.
-Accessibility to area hospital emergency departments is also relatively low for our rural communities.
+Accessability to area hospital emergency departments is also relatively low for our rural communities.